StarJiao/classalwaysfound/README.md

 ## Known Issues

-Does not work for php trait
+1. Does not work for php trait.
+2. Use sentence will be tagged while it contains the missing class.
+3. There is no need to tag the class within same package, but this failed .
+4. class in comment will be tagged

 ## Release Notes